 In the past, the church and cemetery were free to visit – we actually never paid admission fee.
 However nowadays (in high season and weekends) you will be expected to purchase a ticket to see the cemetery (2 PLN in 2018).
 Monies go towards conservation of this unique and historically important graveyard.

-The cemetery was set to 1850 and nowadays there are about 500 graves; about half of them are well known and honoured local artists, mountaineers and guides.
+The cemetery was founded in 1850 and nowadays there are about 500 graves; about half of them are well known and honoured local artists, mountaineers and guides.
 Other graves belong to people recognised for their love of Tatra and Zakopane such as writers, poets, doctors etc.

 Every grave is unique, following its narrow alleys feels like visiting an outdoor folk art museum.

 2.5 Take a cable car to Gubalowka hill and enjoy easy hikes in Podhale

 At 1126 masl, Gubalowka is a fantastic viewpoint over Zakopane and Tatra range and definitely shouldn’t be missed on your first visit to the area.
 You can opt for hiking rather than taking a cable car; total ascent is only 300 meters and takes no more than 45 minutes.
 If you decide to hike, take a path following the cable car route or follow BLUE trail (starts on the right hand side from Gubalowka cable car station).

 Once on Gubalowka, wander around the food and gift stalls, or take a ride on a slide (one of main attractions).

 Plan your visit to Gubalowka in the evening to enjoy sunset over Tatra!

 There are several marked trails cross Gubalowka; have a look below to find out how to extend your visit.
 We recommend these hikes in Podhale: